 “I am thrilled to have Amanda back as our new assistant dean for research administration and grant development,” said Stephen E. Haynesworth, PhD, associate dean, College of Arts and Sciences, associate professor, Department of Biology, and director of the Emerging Scholars Program.

 “Amanda has already established strong working relationships with faculty, and she has experience navigating the research administration structure in the College and the university.
 As a result, she will be able to hit the ground running to help faculty members identify research opportunities and develop competitive research proposals,” Haynesworth said.

 Ross brings 15+ years of professional experience in higher education, research administration, and grant development to the role.
-Most recently, she was deputy associate director for the Case Comprehensive Cancer Center.
+Most recently, she was deputy associate director of administration for the Case Comprehensive Cancer Center.

 She received her undergraduate degree in history, with a minor in environmental science, from Bowling Green State University and recently received her Master of Nonprofit Organization here at Case Western Reserve.
 On a more personal note, Ross grew up all over the world as the daughter of a Navy helicopter pilot.
 She currently lives on the near west side of Cleveland with her husband, three children, a dog and a bearded dragon.